 Be good at what you do.
-Develop or learn every requisite skill needed for your job and resist the temptation to be a jack of all trade, master your craft or trade.
+Develop or learn every requisite skill needed for your job, and resist the temptation to be a jack of all trade, master your craft or business.
 Be sure you are promising what you can deliver and position yourself in a way that works for you.
-Discuss also with your buyer or client about anything that you would need to deliver the job just like they would want it.
-It’s fine if they can show you samples of what they want.
+Discuss also with your buyer or client about anything that you would need to provide the job just like they would want it.
+It’s okay if they can show you samples of what they want.

 - STAND OUT

-As with any strategic planning exercise, do a Strength, Weakness, Opportunities, and Threats (SWOT) on your key competition (other freelancers, other coworkers etc.).
+As with any strategic planning exercise, do a Strength, Weakness, Opportunities, and Threats (SWOT) on your crucial competition (other freelancers, other coworkers, etc.).
 Check out their profile and gig descriptions.
-Look for how to make yours stand out and always request for feedbacks from your clients or buyers.
-Creating your personal brand shouldn’t be done all by yourself.
+Look for how to make yours stand out and always request for feedback from your clients or buyers.
+Creating your brand shouldn’t be done all by yourself.